 Like with Apple Reminders, you can now customise your toolbar in Apple Notes, even if it’s just the four icons.
 It’s still something, right?
-Now that we have our tables and formatting icons at the top of the app, we hope the keyboard toolbar will soon accommodate new features.
+Now that the table and formatting icons are at the top of the app, we hope that new features will be added to the keyboard toolbar.
 We could already customise toolbars on macOS, though.
 Seeing the feature on the iPad is not that exciting.

 Removed some inconsistencies